THOMAS J. NENON, Ph.D., Dean

 Departments and Divisions

-The College of Arts and Sciences comprises the following departments and divisions: Aerospace Studies, Anthropology, Biology, Chemistry, Computer Science, Earth Sciences, English, Foreign Languages and Literatures, History, Mathematical Sciences, Military Science, Naval Science, Philosophy, Physics, Political Science, Psychology, the School of Urban Affairs and Public Policy (including City and Regional Planning, Criminology and Criminal Justice, Public and Nonprofit Administration, Social Work), and Sociology.
+The College of Arts and Sciences comprises the following departments and divisions: Aerospace Studies, Anthropology, Biological Sciences, Chemistry, Computer Science, Earth Sciences, English, History, Mathematical Sciences, Military Science, Naval Science, Philosophy, Physics and Materials Science, Political Science, Psychology, the School of Urban Affairs and Public Policy (including City and Regional Planning, Criminology and Criminal Justice, Public and Nonprofit Administration, Social Work), Sociology, and World Languages and Literatures.

 The various offerings of the departments and divisions of The College of Arts and Sciences are organized into four groups:

-Humanities: English, foreign languages and literatures, history, philosophy.
+Humanities: English, history, philosophy, world languages and literatures.

 Natural Sciences: biology, chemistry, computer science, earth science, mathematics, physics.